evanw/node-source-map-support/README.md

 # Source Map Support

 This module provides source map support for stack traces in node via the [V8 stack trace API](http://code.google.com/p/v8/wiki/JavaScriptStackTraceApi).
 It uses the [source-map](https://github.com/mozilla/source-map) module to replace the paths and line numbers of source-mapped files with their original paths and line numbers.
 The output mimics node's stack trace format with the goal of making every compile-to-JS language more of a first-class citizen.

+### Installation

+    npm install source-map-support

 This module takes effect globally and should be initialized by inserting a call to require('source-map-support') at the top of your code.

 ### CoffeeScript Demo